bioFAM/MOFA/README.md

 You can also use `use_conda` instead of `use_python` if you work with conda environments.
 Read more about the [reticulate](https://rstudio.github.io/reticulate/) package and [how it integrates Python and R](https://rstudio.github.io/reticulate/articles/versions.html)

 **(Q) I hate R, can I do MOFA only with Python?**
-Only half of the way.
-You can use Python to train the model.
-See [this template script](https://github.com/bioFAM/MOFA/blob/master/mofa/run/python_template.py).
+Nop.
+You can use Python to train the model, see [this template script](https://github.com/bioFAM/MOFA/blob/master/mofa/run/python_template.py).
 However, we currently do not provide downstream analysis functions in Python.
 We strongly recommend that you use our MOFAtools R package for this.

 **(Q) How many factors should I use?**
 Similar to Principal Component Analysis and other factor models, this is a hard question to answer.
 It depends on the data set and the aim of the analysis.
 As a general rule, the bigger the data set, the higher the number of factors that you will retrieve, and the less the variance that will be explained per factor.